webforj/webforj-documentation/docs/components/fields/password-field.md

 The `PasswordField` component provides a way for the user to securely enter a password.
 The element is presented as a one-line plain text editor control in which the text is obscured so that it cannot be read, usually by replacing each character with a symbol such as the asterisk ("*") or a dot ("•").
 This character will vary depending on the user agent and operating system.

+### Usages

+The `PasswordField` is best used in scenarios where capturing or handling sensitive information, such as passwords or other confidential data, is essential to the user interface or application functionality.
+Here are some examples of when to use the `PasswordField`:

+1. **User Authentication and Registration**: Password fields are crucial in applications that involve user authentication or registration processes, where secure password input is required.

+2. **Secure Form Inputs**: When designing forms that require input of sensitive information, such as credit card details or personal identification numbers (PINs), using a `PasswordField` ensures the secure entry of such data.

+3. **Account Management and Profile Settings**: Password fields are valuable in applications that involve account management or profile settings, allowing users to change or update their passwords securely.

 ### Constructors

 The `PasswordField` class has three constructors: